 It’s impossible for us to determine the current health of your dog.
 If you have concerns, you need to consult with your breeder and/or veterianian.
 However, we can examine how age affects the amount of necessary exercise.

-In the early stages of the dog’s life, a Golden puppy is still growing, and the bones are not fully developed yet.
+In the early stages of the dog’s life, a Golden Retriever puppy is still growing, and the bones are not fully developed yet.
 In fact, it could take a year or two for that to happen.
-Submitting your young puppy to hours of exercise daily can cause more harm than good.
+Submitting your young puppy to extensive exercise daily can cause more harm than good.

-The English Kennel Club proposes that a good rule of thumb when it comes to exercising a puppy is “five minutes exercise per month of age.”
-In other words, a one month-old puppy will need only 5 minutes of exercise!
+However, the English Kennel Club proposes that a good rule of thumb when it comes to exercising a puppy is “5:1 rule.”

 During the dog’s gradual increase in activity duration, don’t go overboard with intensity.